Best Fishing Nets

 While dropping your net in the water is never ideal, you’ll particularly want to make sure that your net floats if you are fishing in fast flowing rivers and deep water.

-Firstly, handle length is all-important.
+Firstly, the handle length is all-important.
 Fishing from a dock or pontoon will mean that you need a long, strong and extendable handle, whereas fishing from in a small boat might only require something compact as you are close to the water.
 If you do select a telescopic handle for storage purposes, ensure it can be deployed easily so that it’s ready when you need it.

 Next up, handle material can make a difference as well.
 Aluminium is a common substance, but is light and soft and can bend easily.
 Thicker aluminium handles should be able to take 10 lbs or so.
 Wooden handles are capable of more weight, but must be treated for durability in water and will also be heavier to carry.
 Fiberglass composites are used in some of the best quality handles, along with anodizing and anti-corrosion techniques for maximum durability.